Bounding the mass of ultralight bosonic Dark Matter particles with the motion of the S2 star around Sgr A*

 where $\alpha=\sqrt[8]{2}-1\approx 0.091$ and the central density $\rho_c$ depends on the boson mass $m_\psi$ via

 with the solitonic core radius $r_c$ satisfying the scaling relation \cite{Schive2014b}

-being $M_{\rm halo}$ the mass of the whole DM halo.
+being $M_{\rm halo}$ the mass of the entire DM halo.
 Since for the MW the halo mass is known to be $M_{\rm halo} = 1.08 \times 10^{12} M_\odot$ by GAIA satellite observations \cite{Cautun2020}, the solitonic profile in Eq. \eqref{eq:soliton} depends solely on the boson mass $m_\psi$.
-In \cite{Pantig2023}, an analytic space-time solution is constructed from the solitonic mass profile in Eq. \eqref{eq:soliton} assuming that the wave DM particles surround the BH in a spherically symmetric configuration, and that the presence of the SMBH does not alter significantly the wave DM profile (an assumption that has been shown to hold for halo masses $M_{\rm halo}\sim10^{12}M_\odot$ \cite{Davies2020}).
+The core-halo relation in Eq. \eqref{eq:scaling_relation} has been thoroughly investigated in \cite{Chan2022}, where dependence on the simulation setup has been reported.
+In particular, a sizeable dispersion in the core–halo mass relation is found for higher halo masses, pointing towards heavier solitons.
+Since a heavier soliton would alter more drastically the stellar dynamics, we take a conservative approach and assume Eq. \eqref{eq:scaling_relation} to be valid in our case.
+In \cite{Pantig2023}, an analytic space-time solution is constructed from the solitonic mass profile in Eq. \eqref{eq:soliton} assuming that the wave DM particles surround the BH in a spherically symmetric configuration, that the presence of the SMBH does not alter significantly the wave DM profile, {and that we can neglect accretion of the DM soliton on the central SMBH.
+Regarding the latter two assumpions, in \cite{Davies2020} it has been shown that for $m_\psi \gtrsim 10^{-20}$ eV the solitonic profile in Eq. \eqref{eq:soliton} might indeed be affected by the presence of the SMBH, leading to a more compact and massive soliton.
+This, on turn, would affect more drastically the S2 dynamics.
+For this reason, we take a conservative approach and consider the solitonic profile unaltered by the presence of Sgr A*.
 Following \cite{Xu2018} (whose approach led to the derivation of other metric solutions for several known DM profiles and alternative BHs \cite{Daghigh2022,Liu2021,Jusufi2020}), the wave DM density profile in Eq. \eqref{eq:soliton} is introduced in the energy-momentum tensors in the Einstein's field equation, leading to a stationary and spherically symmetric BH solutions embedded in a wave DM halo \cite{Pantig2023}

 where

 being $\mathcal{F}$ an hypergeometric function of the radial coordinate $r$, given by